The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 None of these ‘heavy MICV’ concepts progressed as they were considered too expensive to procure in quantity.

 Approval was given by the MoD to enter a Project Definition phase for stage 1 (PD1) and was completed by the new Military Vehicles and Engineering Establishment (MVEE) between 1972 and 1976.
-MVEE also contracted with a number of industry partners as part of PD1 to support their work, with GKN and Vickers Defence Systems selected for competitive studies.
+MVEE also contracted with several industry partners as part of PD1 to support their work, with GKN and Vickers Defence Systems selected for competitive studies.

 Warrior PD1